 Five students from each county will be accepted as a participant in the Black Belt Legacy Camp.
 The students will be solicited from both public and private schools.
 The purpose of selecting students from both the private and public school sector is (1) to increase the diversity of the students participating in the program and (2) allow students the opportunity to engage with students from other backgrounds and learn how to work together and build a sense of community.

 There are no costs to the students for participation in this camp.
 Students will be housed in one of the resident dormitories on campus and meals will be provided at campus dining facilities.
 Camp participants will have 24/7 counselor supervision.

 Transportation will be provided to and from the camp location.
-Parents/Guardians will be responsible for getting your child to the pick-up location.
-The students will board the bus for Auburn on Sunday June 16th, 2013 from the Black Belt Community Foundation main office in Selma, AL. The address is 609 Lauderdale Street, Selma, AL 36702.
-Students must arrive at 11am.
-The buses will depart promptly at 12 noon.
+Parents/Guardians will be responsible for getting their child to the pick-up location.
+Students will board the bus for Auburn on Sunday June 7th, 2015 from the Black Belt Community Foundation main office in Selma, AL. The address is 609 Lauderdale Street, Selma, AL 36702.
+Students must arrive at 12 noon.
+The bus will depart promptly at 1 PM.
 If a student misses the bus, it will be the parent/guardian’s responsibility to get the student to Auburn.

-If you are interested in attending or would like more information on this camp, please contact Dr. Christiana Russell, Outreach K-12 Coordinator, at 334.844.7460.
+If you are interested in attending or would like more information on this camp, please contact the Office of the Vice President for University Outreach at 334.844.5700.